predatorx7/http_clients/doc/clients.md

 - **RequestInterceptorClient**, and **ResponseInterceptorClient** to individually intercept requests or responses.
 - **ConverterClient**: A client that allows you to convert requests and responses before they are sent or received.
 - **RequestConverterClient**, or **ResponseConverterClient** to individually modify requests or responses.
+- **HandleClient**: A client that allows retrying HTTP request with different request on response or errors.

 ## Use